The Gold Rush: Critical reception

 Nevertheless, The New Yorker included The Gold Rush in its year-end list of the ten best films of 1925.

 At the 1958 Brussels World Fair, critics rated it the second greatest film in history, behind only Sergei Eisenstein's Battleship Potemkin.
 In 1992, The Gold Rush was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Chaplin biographer Jeffrey Vance considers The Gold Rush to be Chaplin's greatest work of the silent-film era.
-Vance writes, "The Gold Rush is arguably his greatest and most ambitious silent film; it was the longest and most expensive comedy produced up to that time.
+He writes: "The Gold Rush is arguably his greatest and most ambitious silent film; it was the longest and most expensive comedy produced up to that time.
 The film contains many of Chaplin's most celebrated comedy sequences, including the boiling and eating of his shoe, the dance of the rolls, and the teetering cabin.
 However, the greatness of The Gold Rush does not rest solely on its comedy sequences but on the fact that they are integrated so fully into a character-driven narrative.
 Chaplin had no reservations about the finished product.
 Indeed, in the contemporary publicity for the film, he is quoted, 'This is the picture that I want to be remembered by.'"

 The Japanese filmmaker Akira Kurosawa cited The Gold Rush as one of his favorite films.

 The film is recognized by American Film Institute in these lists: